Champions Martial Arts logo

 NORMAL

-The brand provides a focused 43-hour training curriculum designed to prepare three initial staff members for launch through centralized instruction and practical training.
-The program includes on-site launch support aimed at operational readiness, which may incur additional fees, and franchisees are responsible for travel and lodging expenses.
+Champions Martial Arts provides a Streamlined 43-hour training curriculum designed to prepare three franchisee-designated staff members included in the initial fee for launch and ongoing operational and instructional responsibilities.
+The program includes on-site launch support for operational readiness, with franchisees responsible for travel and living expenses, and on-site services are provided at additional cost.

 Franchisee Stability

 Champions Martial Arts earns an Excellent Stability Score.
-Three-year turnover of 1.05% is well below the typical Children's Services franchise (around 4%).
+Three-year turnover of 1.06% is well below the typical Children's Services franchise (around 3.5%), notably placing the system near the low end of turnover among its industry peers.
 Out of 1 total exit, terminations dominated with 1, alongside no non-renewals, no franchisor buybacks, and no ceased operations.

 How Much Does It Cost to Open a Champions Martial Arts Franchise?